play icon for videos

 How do we assess impact significance transparently?

-How are qualitative inputs (community feedback, expert judgment) integrated?
+How are qualitative inputs integrated with measurements?

 How do we handle cumulative effects, biodiversity, and climate aspects?